What is a Map-a-thon?

 I’m not a spatial expert, so can I still participate in the Map-a-thon?

 Absolutely!
-No special skills are required to take part in the Map-a-thon - just a willingness to help the disaster recovery efforts and a computer.
+No special skills are required to take part in the Map-a-thon - just a willingness to help the bushfire preparedness efforts, a reliable internet and a computer.
 We’ll provide you with all of the how-to’s, as well as support along the way if you need help where we can.
 A comprehensive training manual will be available on the SSSI website on the morning of the Map-a-thon

 Why has SSSI organised this Map-a-thon?